Tawfiq06/Adaptive-Arena-Fighter/README.md

 The result is audio that is completely decoupled from game loop timing.
 A slow frame has no effect on audio quality.

 All audio assets (sword swing variants, arrow sounds, block clashes, item pickups, background music, ambient storm audio) are stored as raw PCM arrays compiled directly into the binary.
+Setting this up required direct use of RISC-V CSR instructions: `csrw mtvec` to set the interrupt vector, `csrs mstatus` to enable global interrupts, and `csrs mie` to enable the specific IRQ lines for the frame timer and audio.

 ---